 Can I apply for a grant?

-The NERC and STFC calls for SWIMMR proposals have now closed.
+The NERC and STFC funding opportunities for SWIMMR proposals have now closed.
 Some STFC procurement activities remain to be advertised.
 Links to these advertisements will appear on our funding finder.

 The overall budget for the programme is £19.9 million, of which approximately half is being delivered by STFC through a mixture of grants and commissioned work.
 The other half of the funding is being delivered by NERC, through a series of research grants.

-Details of the funded projects for the NERC call of the UKRI SWIMMR research programme are available at Grants on the Web.
-For the projects of the STFC call, details are available at RAL Space.
+Details of the funded projects for the NERC funding opportunity of the UKRI SWIMMR research programme are available at Grants on the Web.
+For the projects of the STFC funding opportunity, details are available at RAL Space.

 The governance of the SWIMMR programme encompasses a number of different bodies which undertake different roles: